-7. Isn't the private sector held accountable?

-- No, the public sector is often left picking up the costs of such mishaps.
-For example, in 1996 Phillips Utility, the private partner in Hamilton's water and wastewater P3 spilled a large amount of raw sewage into Hamilton's harbour and into more than 115 homes and businesses.
-Even though Phillips was found to have caused the damage, the City ended up paying for the clean up. - Also, if there is a problem with the quality associated with the operation, politicians will still be held accountable by the general public for having entered into the arrangement.
+FIGHTING PRIVATIZATION AND CONTRACTING OUT Argument for Privatization Response: 9.
+Isn't the private sector held accountable.
+No, the public sector is often left picking up the costs of such mishaps.
+The private operator's spin of Hamilton waste water into the harbour is one such example.
+Also, If there is a problem with the quality associated with the operation, politicians will still be held accountable by the general public for having entered into the arrangement.
+10. Private sector management is more innovative than the public sector.
+Shouldn't we get them to manage our public services?
+Private managers do not have the same goals as public managers.

-Response:

-- 8. Private sector management is more innovative than the public sector.
-Shouldn't we get them to manage our public services? - Private managers do not have the same goals as public managers.
 Private managers are often concerned with cutting costs even at the expense of services.
 Public managers on the other hand, have a broader agenda.
 They usually try to provide the highest quality service for as little money as possible.
-They are more likely to take into account other public policy concerns such as environmental impacts and accessibility of the service. - Managers are managers, public or private, they both have the ability to innovate services. - 9.
-Won't private for-profit competitors help reduce long waiting lines for services such as health care? - No. Trained staff and resources in the public system are siphoned off to the private sector, leaving the public system with staff shortages and delayed services. - For example, a Consumers Association of Canada study on waiting times for cataract surgery, found that Alberta patients whose eye doctors practice in both public hospitals and private clinics faced the longest waiting times.
+They are more likely to take into account other public policy concerns such as environmental impacts and accessibility of the service.
+Managers are managers, public or private, they both have the ability to innovate services.
+11. Won't private for-profit competitors help reduce long waiting lines for services such as health care?
+No. Trained staff and resources in the public system are siphoned off to the private sector, leaving the public system with staff shortages and delayed services.